tsuru/tsuru/docs/services/build.rst

     pip: error: You must give a command (use "pip help" to see a list of commands)

-For more information on how to install python you can see the `Python download documentation <http://python.org/download/>`_ and on how to install pip you can see the `pip installation instructions <http://www.pip-installer.org/en/latest/installing.html>`_.
+For more information about how to install python you can see the `Python download documentation <http://python.org/download/>`_ and about how to install pip you can see the `pip installation instructions <http://www.pip-installer.org/en/latest/installing.html>`_.

 Now, with python and pip installed, you can use pip to install flask: